Buon Appetito! The Best Italian Restaurants in Sydney CBD

 Ragazzi

 When the cravings for pasta, pizza, ragu or melt-in-your-mouth tiramisu hit, consider yourself lucky to live in Sydney.
-We’re not only spoiled with Italian restaurants, but the ones we have are truly top-notch or should we say, molto bene.
-There’s a spot to suit every mood; whether you want to eat by the water or underground, whether you’re after cheap and cheerful, vibes aplenty or an intimate romantic date night spot…
+We’re not only spoiled with Italian restaurants, but here’s a spot to suit every mood; whether you want to eat by the water or underground, are after cheap and cheerful, or vibes aplenty or an intimate romantic date night spot…

 From old-school Italian to modern mash-ups, here’s where to go for the best Italian restaurants in Sydney.